-- 6. If an external battery is used, connect the lead to BAT-IN.
-For information on enabling or disabling jumpers, refer to your CPU manual. - 7.
-Attach the floppy drive connector to FDD-2 by pulling out the tab on the board and sliding the end of the connector into it.
-Once the connector is inserted, push the top of the tab back in toward the board. - 8.
-Attach the COM1 and COM2 connectors internally. - 9.
-Attach any serial devices to COM1 or COM2 on the I/O panel. - 10.
-Attach a printer to LPT1 (optional). - 11.
-Plug an external speaker into SPKR (optional). - 12.
-Plug the flat-panel cable into FPNL. - 13.
-Reconnect the slide-out computer module to the front panel (refer to the Removing the Slide-Out Module section earlier in this chapter). - 14.
+- 6. Attach the floppy drive connector to FDD-2 by pulling out the tab on the board and sliding the end of the connector into it.
+Once the connector is inserted, push the top of the tab back in toward the board. - 7.
+Attach the COM1 and COM2 connectors internally. - 8.
+Attach any serial devices to COM1 or COM2 on the I/O panel. - 9.
+Attach a printer to LPT1 (optional). - 10.
+Plug an external speaker into SPKR (optional). - 11.
+Plug the flat-panel cable into FPNL. - 12.
+Reconnect the slide-out computer module to the front panel (refer to the Removing the Slide-Out Module section earlier in this chapter). - 13.
 Connect the power sources.